-Readers are requested to go through a few blogs which might help get a clear understanding of HBase.
+Readers are requested to go through few blogs which might help get a clear understanding of HBase.
 Hbase Major Components.

 It is the basic level HBase architecture where the tables exist in physical form.
-It is important to understand this component since Read and Write can take place here.
+It is important to understand this component since Read and Write take place here.